 Six airlines at LaGuardia shifted to new terminal locations in December 2017, as part of the ongoing construction project, the Port Authority said.
 The relocations include:

-A new traffic pattern for entering the airport was set up in August 2017.
+While construction continues, a new traffic pattern for entering the airport from the west was set up in August 2017.

 Exit 7 on the westbound side of the Grand Central Parkway no longer provides direct access to Terminal B, the Port Authority said.
 A new Exit 6 provides access to Terminal B, while Exit 7 provides access to Terminals C and D, according to the agency.